 • understanding schedules

-• understanding their business partners and all members of their creative team
+• understanding business partners and all members of the creative team

 • understanding how to hire the right people

-• understanding how to put their creative partners into a position to succeed
+• understanding how to position creative partners for success

-• understanding their social impact both as storytellers and team leaders
+• understanding the social impact of storytellers and team leaders

-The following subject areas and topics will be covered:
+The following subject areas and topics are covered:

 Creative Leadership

 The European Showrunner Programme centres on Creative Leadership.
-Leadership models and skills relevant for the role of the showrunner as well as individual showrunners leadership styles build the core of the ESP.
-These topics are addressed continuously throughout the program, both in class and in one-on-one mentoring sessions.
+Leadership models and skills relevant for the role of the showrunner as well as individual showrunners' leadership styles build the core of the ESP.
+These topics are addressed continuously throughout the programme, both in class and in one-on-one mentoring sessions.

 Hard Skills

-Participants will learn how to structure and intertwine the dense writing and production processes required when creating and producing drama series today.
-They deepen their knowledge of areas such as producing, directing, and editing and explore various aspects of visual style.
+Participants learn how to structure and intertwine the dense writing and production processes required when creating and producing drama series today.
+They deepen their knowledge in series producing and gain insights into the collaboration with all partners and departments.

 Social Impact